The Age of the Generalist Is Back

 Cross-Domain Synthesis

 The insight that fixes your marketing problem might live in systems engineering.
+The framework that unlocks your team might come from game design.
 A generalist doesn't just bring more tools — they bring the whole workshop.

 Adaptive Thinking